Kashmir Great Lakes Trek

 Kashmir Great Lakes Trek is a 7-day trek.
 However, it is advisable to keep 1 day extra as a buffer day so that you can complete the trek even if you cannot cross the Gadsar pass or Nichinai Pass due to heavy rainfall or any other unavoidable circumstances.
 Keeping 1 extra day can be used as an acclematisation day, too.

 Kashmir Great Lakes Trek is a Moderately challenging trek where you will have to walk for at least 10-12 km every day at high altitude.
-Hence, a good level of Physical fitness and mental endurance are required to complete the KGL trek.
+Hence, a good level of Physical fitness and mental endurance are required to complete the trek.
 Himalaya Shelter advises you to start practicing Yoga (Especially Surya Namaskar) at least two months prior to the departure Day.
 Running 3-4 km every day will make you fit enough to do the Kashmir Great Lakes Trek.

-Kashmir Great Lakes Trek (KGL Trek) is a Moderately challenging trek where you will have to walk for at least 10-12 km every day at high altitude.
+Kashmir Great Lakes Trek is a Moderately challenging trek where you will have to walk for at least 10-12 km every day at high altitude.
 If you are a first-time trekker then you may find it difficult but if you have done 2-3 Himalayan treks before, and you practice running and Yoga everyday, then you can easily complete this trek.

 In total, there are 6 beautiful lakes that you will witness during the Kashmir Great Lakes Trek.
 All these 6 lakes are Alpine Lakes located in the High Altitude Himalayan mountains.
-The name of the Lakes of Kashmir Great Lake (KGL) trek are as follows:
+The name of the Lakes of Kashmir Great Lake trek are as follows:

 1. Vishansar Lake (Vishnusar Lake)